hslam/raftdb/README.md

 This package is licenced under a MIT licence (Copyright (c) 2019 Mort Huang)

 ## Authors
-raft was written by Mort Huang.
+raftdb was written by Mort Huang.